abdunzelil/rapid_reader/README.md

 # RAPID READER

-Mobile application that allows you to read books with the effective methods and practice speed reading.
+Mobile application that allows you to read books with effective methods and practice speed reading.
-I built this project for flutter learning purpose.
-I started on the 2nd day of the journey and finished it in 2 months.
+I built this project for Flutter learning purpose.
+I started it on the 2nd day of the journey and finished it in 2 months.

 ## Views
 <a href="url"><img src="https://user-images.githubusercontent.com/79804837/179395415-71b9a886-7b94-4609-b64b-326f7bbfd702.jpg" align="left" height="355" width="200" ></a>